Shivanshu26shiv/Project-Euler-243-resilient-fraction-/README.md

 So far that's it.
 My goal is to predict next resilience values based on previous input.
 Will update post new findings.

+P.S: it should be noted that for higher values (> 20,000), code could get slower due to lack of computational resources.